Hamiltonian Neural PDE Solvers through Functional Approximation: Additional Results

 We note that these biases are listed from simplest to most complex and are cumulative; for example, it is not possible to implement Hamiltonian structure without also implementing an ODE integrator.
 We modify a Unet to incorporate each inductive bias and evaluate its performance on the KdV equation, which is the most chaotic setting.
 The ODE bias was considered in the main work by training \(d\mathbf{u}/dt\) model variants, while incorporating Hamiltonian bias is done by changing the training label to \(\delta\mathcal{H}/\delta \mathbf{u}\) and using \(\mathcal{J}\) during inference.
 To extend Unets to gradient learning, we add a linear head to project the output field to a scalar and use automatic differentiation to obtain \(\delta\mathcal{H}/\delta \mathbf{u}\).
 After training, we evaluate model correlation time and Hamiltonian error on the validation set and the results are reported in Table \ref{tab:inductive}.

-We find that the main contributors to HNF performance and its ability to conserve energies over time is using Hamiltonian structure as well as the neural functional architecture.
+We find that the main contributors to HNS performance and its ability to conserve energies over time is using Hamiltonian structure as well as the neural functional architecture.
 Using an ODE integrator alone degrades model performance and implementing gradient learning with Unets also harms performance.
 Interestingly, using gradient learning with conventional architectures disproportionately harms energy conservation; this implies that in PDEs, gradient domain learning improves energy conservation only when architectures have meaningful functional derivatives.
 This is not readily apparent, as observations from molecular dynamics or HNNs suggest that gradient domain learning generally improves energy conservation without considering the underlying architectures \cite{greydanus2019hamiltonianneuralnetworks, cranmer2019lagrangian, GDML}.
-Based on these findings, we hypothesize the following mechanism underlying HNFs: Neural functionals enable the learning of functional derivatives, combining this with infinite-dimensional Hamiltonian mechanics leads to its performance and conservation properties.
-Conveniently, these two contributions are the main novelties of this work.
+Based on these findings, we hypothesize the following mechanism underlying HNS: integral kernel functionals enable the learning of functional derivatives, combining this with infinite-dimensional Hamiltonian mechanics leads to its performance and conservation properties.